 Additionally, one can find solar microgrids on farms that are located in remote places.
 Farm owners usually rely on solar microgrids to provide much-needed power.
 It supplies electricity to its farmhouses, storage warehouses, and other electrical loads.

 There are many reasons why we need solar microgrids.
 Firstly, we need to reduce the use of fossil fuels as our source of electrical energy.
 By using solar microgrids, we can harness solar energy for daily usage.
 With this, we can help the environment become more sustainable.

-And also, we need solar microgrid to minimize the costs of using electricity from unsustainable power sources.
+And also, we need solar microgrids to minimize the costs of using electricity from unsustainable power sources.
 By harnessing the energy from the sun, we get the cheapest electrical energy available.

-Furthermore, the excess solar energy can be stored on battery banks and be used during the night.
+Furthermore, the excess solar energy can be stored on battery banks with enough Ah rating and be used during the night.
 In that way, there will be less and less amount of fuel that will be used.
 Secondly, reducing the overhead costs for everything is crucial in doing business.
 Because of that, many business owners now opt for solar microgrids.

 How does a microgrid work?

 In this video, you will find out how microgrids work.
 This will also give you a basic understanding of power distribution within the network of loads and energy sources, which is also called the grid.